 Variable Description Default " <ca-group_name>"</ca-group_name> Enter the name of a certificate authority (CA) group.
 The maximum length is 63 characters.
 No default. <ca_index></ca_index> Enter the index number of a CA within its group.
 The valid range is 1-999,999,999,999,999,999.
 No default. name " <ca_name>"</ca_name> Enter the name of a previously uploaded CA certificate.
 No default. type {CA TSL} Select to upload CA certificate or TSL.
 CA tsl " <tsl_name>"</tsl_name> Enter the name of a TSL.
 No default. publish-dn {enable disable} Enable to list only certificates related to the specified CA Group.
 This is beneficial when a client installs many certificates in its browser or when apps don't list client certificates.
 If you enable this option, also enable the option in a certificate verification rule.
-For details, see system certificate verify on page 224. enable
+For details, see system certificate verify on page 232. enable

-This example groups two CA certificates into a CA group named ${\tt caVEndors1}.$ system certificate crl
+This example groups two CA certificates into a CA group named caVEndors1.

 '''

 config system certificate ca-group

+'''

-edit "caVendors1"
+''' edit "caVendors1"

 config members

 edit 1

 set name "CA_Cert_1"

-next

 edit 2

 set "name CA_Cert_2"

-next

-end

-next

-end

-'''
+end '''

-- certificate ca on page 1
+- · certificate ca on page 1

-- system certificate local on page 214
+- system certificate local on page 221

-- · system certificate verify on page 224
+- · system certificate verify on page 232